istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ---

-Because all outbound traffic from an Istio-enabled pod is redirected to its sidecar proxy by default, accessability of URLs outside of the cluster depends on the configuration of the proxy.
+Because all outbound traffic from an Istio-enabled pod is redirected to its sidecar proxy by default, accessibility of URLs outside of the cluster depends on the configuration of the proxy.
-By default, Istio configures the Envoy proxy to passthourgh requests for unknown services.
+By default, Istio configures the Envoy proxy to passthrough requests for unknown services.
-Although this provides a convenvient way to get started with Istio, configuring stricter control is usually preferrable.
+Although this provides a convenient way to get started with Istio, configuring stricter control is usually preferable.

 This task shows you how to access external services in three different ways: